IonicaBizau/scrape-it-cli/README.md

 :bulb: **ProTip**: If you want to use this package as module, check out [`scrape-it`—the API version of it](http://github.com/IonicaBizau/scrape-it).

-Then, run `scrape-it-cli --help` and see what the CLI tool can do.
+Then, run `scrape-it --help` and see what the CLI tool can do.

 ```
-$ scrape-it-cli --help
+$ scrape-it --help
-Usage: scrape-it-cli [options]
+Usage: scrape-it [options]

 CLI for scrape-it.
 A Node.js scraper for humans. :rocket: